neutron37/lemmy-instance/README.md

 Try `docker compose up` and visit https://localhost/.

+Notes:
-Note: You must choose to bypass the HTTPS/TLS warning.
+* You must choose to bypass the HTTPS/TLS warning.
+* You may need to run `docker compose up` more than once, as it seems database may time out on first attempt.

 # How I got it working